VivekCR7/TEST/SQL-Basics-to-advance/README.md

 We are going to use terminal for writing Queries.

-open psql server in terminal
+Open psql server in terminal

 ```bash
 ~ psql
 ```

-list the databases
+List the databases

 ```sql
 your_name=# \l